davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 Nix may error out if there are files that already exist at paths that Nix is trying to replace.
 Feel free to either `rm` these or `mv` them to a backup location, and then re-run the line above.

+`nix-darwin` requires `sudo`, and so you'll be prompted for your password.

 Once the command succeeds, open up a new terminal window to pick up the new zsh environment, and confirm that `darwin-rebuild` is installed on your path: